Henrietta Moore

-Dame Henrietta Louise Moore, (born 18 May 1957) is a British social anthropologist.
-She is the director of the UCL Institute for Global Prosperity at University College, London, part of the Bartlett, UCL's Faculty of the Built Environment.
+Professor Dame Henrietta L. Moore, (born 18 May 1957) is a British social anthropologist and leading global thinker on prosperity.
+She is Founder and Director of the UCL Institute for Global Prosperity, part of the Bartlett, UCL's Faculty of the Built Environment, and holds Chair in Culture, Philosophy and Design at University College, London.

-Early life
+Early life and education

 Moore graduated from Durham University with an upper second in Archaeology and Anthropology in 1979.
 She continued her studies at Newnham College, Cambridge, completing a PhD in 1983.